michalgm/curiosityhacked.org/blog/oakland/about.md

 - November 22, 2015 Open Lab at the Contemporary Jewish Museum (SF)!
 A collaboration exploring their new exhibit NEAT: New Experiments in Art and Technology through making.

 ###Upcoming 2015 Open Lab Featured Projects:

-- May 31st, 2015- Biospheres: a complete ecosystem in a jar!
-Back by popular demand!
-Some of the biospheres from 3 years ago are still going strong, come and add to your collection or make your first one!
-- June 7th, 2015- HEY YOU GUYS!
-Celebrate Goonies Day with us hacker style!
-Pirate Maps!
-Booby Traps!
-And more!
-- June 14th, 2015- By repeat special request, we are focusing on safe, effective, natural, handmade body products this Sunday!
-Learn how easy it is to make scented lip balm (tinted or not), homemade sunscreen, and/or an essential oil blend made custom for your summer adventures- including an exceptionally awesome bug repellent!
-Join us Sunday, 2-5pm, for this awesome Open Lab!
-(materials fee $5-10)
-- June 21st, 2015- Happy Father's Day!
-NO OPEN LAB
-- June 28th, 2015- Day of Service: Bee Stations
 - July 5th, 2015- NO OPEN LAB
 - July 12th, 2015- DIY Stomp Rockets and Compressed Air Rockets
 - July 19th, 2015- Tiny Matrix: Programmable LED pendants